kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 `availableDevices` per pool shape because doing so would silently change its meaning for existing 1.36 consumers.

-All three sub-objects are omitted when empty so plain pools stay compact. `partitionSummary` and the fallback `counterSets` both carry `+k8s:maxItems=32` (provisional — revisit at Beta; pools larger than this produce a per-pool `validationError` rather than silent truncation). `shareableSummary.capacity` carries `+k8s:maxItems=32` to match the per-device combined `Attributes + Capacity` cap.
+Both sub-objects are omitted when empty so plain pools stay compact.
-`partitionSummary` and `counterSets` are mutually exclusive per pool — the controller emits one or the other, never both.
+`partitionSummary` carries `+k8s:maxItems=32` and `shareableSummary.capacity` carries `+k8s:maxItems=32` (both
+provisional — revisit at Beta).
+Pools larger than either cap produce a per-pool `validationError` (`PartitionSummaryOverCap:` / `ShareableSummaryOverCap:`) rather than silent truncation; the controller measures size before populating the field and writes the `validationError` directly, avoiding a rejected write against the apiserver.

+##### Conditions and Metrics

+Exactly one condition is written per request, and the status is written exactly once:

+- `Complete` / `True` with reason `CalculationComplete` and message `Calculated status for N pools`, or
+  `Calculated status for N pools (M incomplete)` when any pool carries a `validationError`.
+The wording is misleading: because a status is never written while any pool is incomplete, `M` can only ever count **view-level** errors (`PartitionTypeMissing:`, `PartitionCostMismatch:`, the two over-cap cases) — never an actually incomplete pool.
+It is also counted over the post-truncation list, so pools dropped by `limit` are not reflected. `observedGeneration` is not set.
+- `Failed` / `True` with reason `CalculationFailed` and a message naming the failed list call.
+This is only reachable from a ResourceSlice, ResourceClaim or DeviceTaintRule lister failure.

+The three metrics are recorded only on the two code paths that reach `UpdateStatus`.
+In particular `resourcepoolstatusrequest_controller_request_processing_errors_total` counts `UpdateStatus` failures only — a lister failure produces a `Failed` condition but no error sample — and the incomplete-pool requeue path records nothing at all.
+Widening metric coverage is a Beta item.

 ##### Devices That Are Both Partitionable and Consumable